charlyspoton/podaf/README.md

 The framework reflects a practical perspective shaped by real constraints, not theoretical models.
 PODAF is not backed by a standards body or a consortium, but by direct experience with the limitations of existing approaches.

 PODAF is powered by Spoton Labs.
-PODAF is licensed under
+PODAF is licensed under Apache License 2.0